alexandre-touret/api-first-workshop/docs/workshop.md

 > ℹ️ What about output validation?
 > Usually, we only validate the data coming from the incoming requests.
 >
-> However, a good secure coding practice is to validate the output also.
+> However, a good secure coding practice is to validate also the output.
 The more you will document your API and add data constraints, the easier it will be to validate both the input and the output data.
 >

 ## Your API from a customer perspective